wp-plugins/squirrly-seo/readme.txt

 Stable tag: trunk
 Donate link: http://www.squirrly.co

-Squirrly SEO Plugin is the Only SEO Tool that Allows You To Optimize Content And Measure Its Success.
+Squirrly SEO Plugin: Get Excellent SEO with the Only Tool that Allows You To Optimize Content And Measure Its Success.
 For Both Humans and Search Engines.

 == Description ==
-Squirrly helps you write content that's both Google Friendly and Human friendly.
-Excellent ballance between what search engine bots look for in your content and what Human readers crave for.
+Squirrly helps you write content that is SEO friendly and ALSO Human friendly.
+You'll get to improve your rankings, while providing your readers with great content.
+See Your SEO Stats, get a weekly SEO Audit and find some great keywords.
+It works well with wordpress sites that already have Yoast or All In One SEO.

 [youtube https://www.youtube.com/watch?v=mEjrE7TuDDc]